 After creating a cluster, go to the Monitoring console to view cluster monitoring data.

-When you first access Monitoring, you are asked to create a Stackdriver account, and select a project.
+When you first access Monitoring, you are asked to create a Workspace, and select a project.
 You can optionally install the Monitoring agent on VMs in your project as an additional set-up step.
 You do not need to install the agent on VMs in Cloud Dataproc clusters since this step is performed for you when you create a Cloud Dataproc cluster.

 Select Resources→Metrics Explorer, then click in the "Find resource type and metric" input box to display the resource drop-down list.
 Select the "Cloud Dataproc Cluster" resource (or type "cloud_dataproc_cluster" in the box).